carloscastrojumo/github-cherry-pick-action/README.md

 We'd like to acknowledge [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action) for giving a great foundation for us to build additional functionality.
 Please check out that action if you think it better suits your needs.

-# Xealth "Manhattan" - A Github Cherry Pick Action 🍒
+# Xealth "Manhattan" - A Cherry Pick GitHub Action 🍒

 Automatically create a cherry pick `pull-request` to user defined `labels` and static release branches!